vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /Week_2_notes.md

 might give it a reward of zero most of the time, and then a reward of +1 for each can collected.
 One might also want to give the robot negative rewards when it bumps into things or when somebody yells at it.
-For an agent to learn to play checkers of chess, the natural rewards are +1 for winning, -1 for losing, and 0 for drawing and for all nonterminal positions.
+For an agent to learn to play checkers or chess, the natural rewards are +1 for winning, -1 for losing, and 0 for drawing and for all nonterminal positions.

 Standard RL algorithms don't respond well to nonstationary rewards.
 For